 Celebrities with surrogates includes well known actresses like Nicole Kidman, Sarah Jessica Parker, Elizabeth Banks, and Angela Bassett.
 Describing the birth of her and Matthew Broderick's twins via surrogate, Parker said, "Time stands still.
 It's so different, and equally extraordinary."
 Others who conceived with the help of a gestational carrier includes famous gay men such as rock icon Sir Elton John, sitcom star Neil Patrick Harris, and Latin music superstar Ricky Martin.
 For more about Hollywood parents, check out Ranker's lists of celebrities who used IVF and list of the hottest Hollywood moms.

 In June 2017, Kim Kardashian and her husband Kanye West announced they hired a surrogate to have the couple's third child.
 Kardashian and West were very open about their struggles during pregnancy.
-Kardashian had a high risk pregnancy because of a condition preeclampsia, a rare condition that can actually kill a pregnant woman.
+Kardashian had a high-risk pregnancy because of a condition called pre-eclampsia, a rare condition that can actually cause a pregnant person to perish.
 Her doctors advised her it would be incredibly dangerous to get pregnant again, thus they hired a surrogate.

 Kardashian and West welcomed their baby daughter on January 15, 2018.
 They named her Chicago.

 Nicole Kidman went through various IVF and fertility treatments before the 2008 birth of her first daughter with husband Keith Urban, Sunday Rose.
-The couple's second child, Faith Margaret was born in 2010 via a gestational surrogate.
+The couple's second child, Faith, was born in 2010 via a gestational surrogate.

-Superstar Sarah Jessica Parker gave birth to her son with husband Matthew Broderick, James Wilkie, in October 2002, but struggled to get pregnant again.
-The couple used a gestational surrogate to deliver their twin daughters, Marion and Tabitha, in June 2009.
+Sarah Jessica Parker gave birth to her son with husband Matthew Broderick, James Wilkie, in October 2002, but she struggled to get pregnant again.
+The couple used a gestational surrogate to deliver their twin daughters, Marion and Tabitha, in July 2009.